THIS PROJECT CAN BE FOUND AND BACKED ON INDIEGOGO: mmWave Smart Switch with Presence Sensing Radar | Indiegogo

 Linus - Hardware Requirements

-NOTE: Subject to change as R&D has not kicked off
+NOTE: Subject to change as R&D has not kicked off.
+The switch shown has a lux sensor built in which may or may not be included.

 - Responsive Paddle: rests in a neutral state (tap up = on // tap down = off & hold up = dim up // hold down = dim down)